How To: Getting Started in Genealogy

 1870 is the first census naming all African Americans.
 To research families thought to have been slaves, consult “Finding Slave Records.”

 Vital records (records of births/deaths) were not kept in North Carolina on a statewide basis before October 1913.
-For most counties, microfilm indexes of births and deaths (1913+) are available to researchers who visit the North Carolina State Archives.
+For most counties, microfilm indexes of births and deaths (1913+) are available to researchers who visit the State Archives of North Carolina.

 |Birth certificates||1913+||County's register of deeds office or Division of Public Health|